shaunvxc/vm-crash-course/exercises/ch1/exercise_04.md

 - `ret_addr` is a pointer to the next instruction of the call site.
 - `local_data` is all local data  a subroutine pushes to operate on.

-For example, consider the following code containing a call to some subroutine `X` (as in `X(10, 20)`):
+For example, consider the following code containing a call to some subroutine `X` (as in `X()`):

 ```
 0xA: PUSH 10
 0xB: PUSH 20
+0xC: SUM
-0xC: CALL X
+0xD: CALL X
-0xD: PUSH 40
+0xE: PUSH 40
 ```

 Upon executing `CALL X`:

 - The value in `FP` should be pushed on the stack.
 - `FP` should be set to `SP` of the call site
-- the address of the next instruction (`0xD`) should be pushed on the stack.
+- the address of the next instruction (`0xE`) should be pushed on the stack.

 Then, the stack contents should be: